SSWConsulting/SSW.Rules.Content/rules/technical-debt/rule.md

 ### 3. Unavoidable Technical Debt

 Every system will accumulate Technical Debt over time.
 For example, if you built an API with ASP.NET Core 2.0 (which is now out of support), you have Technical Debt because that version is no longer supported.
-This kind of Technical Debt can not only negatively impact the productivity of the team, but it can also introduce a security risk.
+This kind of Technical Debt cannot only negatively impact the productivity of the team, but it can also introduce a security risk.
 Another example is that the architecture you selected may have been right based on the original spec, but as requirements change or new requriements emerge, this may no longer be the case.
 The team can choose to refactor now, or accept the Technical Debt and continue to deliver features on the current architecture.

 ::: greybox
 PBI: **\[FeatureName] - Technical Debt - Unavoidable**